-Many real estate agents and brokers are supplementing their commission income by doing BPOs, or Broker Price Opinions.
+Many real estate agents and brokers are supplementing their commission income by doing BPOs, or broker price opinions.
 Though the income from an individual BPO may only be between $50 and $150, these brokers do well by streamlining their procedures and forms.
 Many companies allow the completion of BPO forms online.

-The Internal BPO can also vary in tasks and form requirements.
+Internal BPO can also vary in tasks and form requirements.
 It is definitely more involved, and there are usually more photos required.
 This BPO can require contact with a homeowner in foreclosure, or with a tenant who isn't aware of the situation.
 Care should be taken to know the situation and hopefully have an introduction before arrival.

 The Drive-by BPO

 Both of these BPOs have a goal of determining a rough preliminary value of a property that is approaching or in default.
 The lender is experiencing problems in getting the mortgage payments, and they want an initial estimate of value before any other action is taken.

 Of course, when you're just driving by and looking only at the exterior of the property from the street, you're definitely only giving a very rough estimate of value.
 It could be totally trashed out on the inside and you would not know.

 So why do this BPO in the first place?
 Generally, at this point, it is assumed that the borrower is still in the home and the lender doesn't want a contentious scene when someone they don't know knocks on the door and says the lender sent them to see what the home is worth.
 In some cases, the borrower may have already moved out, and perhaps the real estate agent doing the BPO can verify this by:

 - Getting close enough to see that there is no furniture in the home